Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: NONEQUILIBRIUM QUANTUM CORRELATIONS BETWEEN TWO DIFFERENTLY ACCELERATED DETECTORS

-Since there are different proper times associated with the accelerations, we chose a viewpoint from the larger acceleration detector to weaken the redshift effect.
-Meanwhile, we provide the plots which show the significant redshift effect in the coordinate time in the Appendix ~\ref{sec:Appendix:C}.
-The quantum correlations resurrect over time.
-The quantum correlations can be amplified over the acceleration difference.
-The acceleration difference can be viewed as the nonequilibriumness measure (temperature difference through Unruh effect).
-The acceleration difference can also lead to the change in distance between the two detectors.
-Therefore, there are two effects of the two detectors: the larger distance and bigger difference in accelerations which both influence the quantum correlation.
-The nonequilibriumness can amplify the quantum correlations while the larger distance can weaken the quantum correlations.
-One can see the amplification of the quantum correlations as a result of the competition between the nonequilibriumness and the distance.
-We see that the nonequilibrium effects dominate the distance effects on the quantum correlations.
+Because there are different proper times associated with the accelerations, we choose the perspective of the detector with the larger acceleration to weaken the redshift effect.
+Meanwhile, in Appendix~\ref{sec:Appendix:C}, we provide plots that show the significant redshift effect in coordinate time.
+The quantum correlations are resurrected over time and are amplified by the acceleration difference, and the latter can be viewed as the measure of the nonequilibrium nature (the temperature difference through the Unruh effect).
+The acceleration difference also changes the distance between the two detectors, therefore they are prone to two effects, i.e., the larger distance and the larger acceleration difference, both of which influence the quantum correlation.
+The nonequilibrium nature amplifies the quantum correlations, while the larger distance weakens them.
+The amplification of the quantum correlations can be viewed as a result of the competition between the nonequilibrium nature and the distance, and we see that the former dominates the latter regarding the quantum correlations.

-\section{Conclusion}
+\section{CONCLUSION}